avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

 Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of tending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.

-Reproducing and replicating spatial research of .....  continues to be relevant because ....
+Reproducing and replicating spatial research of Wang et al. and Holler  continues to be relevant because ....

 In his replication study, I will ...